Pierresole/Brest/README.md

 ### Build Pybind11 Extension

-Navigate to the `reconstruction` directory and build the extension:
+Navigate to the `recon` directory and build the extension:

 ```sh
 cd reconstruction